Handmade Saltillo Tile

 1.

-You can see in the image that there may be stark contrasts of colors on any given tile.
+In any given tile, there may be stark contrasts of colors.
 This is not a defect.
-It’s not paint, sealer, or a mistake in manufacturing.
-The finished color of handmade Mexican Saltillo tiles results from the clay body’s reaction to the heat-firing temperature in the kiln.
+Also, it’s not paint, sealer, or a mistake in manufacturing.
+In fact, the finished color of handmade Mexican Saltillo tiles results from the clay body’s reaction to the heat-firing temperature in the kiln.

 In fact, tiles are stacked on top of one another, many layers deep into a vast pit in the ground (a kiln).
 When the kiln is lit on fire, the clay turns yellow or golden and directly interacts with the fire.
 In areas where the heat is less intense, it produces darker shades of terra cotta colors.

 Since the tiles are stacked on top of one another, it’s expected that even one tile will have varying heat levels.
-The result is stripes and color variations.
+Thus, the result is stripes and color variations.

-The standard overage for square and rectangular-shaped tiles is 15%.
+Next, the standard overage for square and rectangular-shaped tiles is 15%.
 For any decorative shapes, add 20% overage.
-Our largest format 24×24 inch tiles need 30% overage.
+Our largest format, 24×24 inch tiles, needs 30% overage.
 That’s your allowance for waste, cuts, tile selection (pending your preferences for rustic imperfections), and borders.
-If you want to be most selective in what you choose to install to eliminate some of these rustic characteristics (and those listed below), you may need to increase your overage from those amounts.
+But, if you want to be most selective in what you choose to install to eliminate some of these rustic characteristics (and those listed below), you may need to increase your overage from those amounts.

 2.

-The rustic tile has chips.
-These chips can occur on the surface, along the edges, and even on the back of the tile.
+The rustic clay tile has chips.
+For example, these chips can occur on the surface, along the edges, and even on the back of the tile.
 This is not a defect.
-Most of the more minor chips blend perfectly with the floor or get covered when the tile is grouted.
+In fact, most of the more minor chips blend perfectly with the floor or get covered when the tile is grouted.
 This primary characteristic makes handmade Mexican Saltillo tile highly sought after by homeowners, designers, and world-class architects.
-Mexican tiles with larger chips can be installed, or they can be used for an installation cut.
+Also, Mexican tiles with larger chips can be installed or used for an installation cut.

 3.

 Rustic flooring isn’t perfectly even and flat.
-Many tiles will have bumps on the surface where the clay was hand-smoothed.
-These tiles are also concave and uneven on the backside.
+For example, many tiles will have bumps on the surface where the clay was hand-smoothed.
+These tiles are also concave and uneven on the backside (called pillowing).
 Sizes 18″ and larger are the most irregular in shape and most uneven.
 There are installation techniques for this.
 Reach out to us if you need installation tips.
 Because these are handmade tiles, many variations of texture exist.
 This is not a defect.
 It’s a rustic characteristic that adds to the winsomeness of Saltillo flooring.

 4.

-Saltillo tile has color variations & Irregular Markings.
+Saltillo tiles have color variations & irregular markings.

 Because of the firing process mentioned above, any assortment of these tiles will have color variations, random markings, and smudges & speckles from tile to tile.
 This is not a defect.
 Choose to install what you like and use any others for cuts.
 We strongly recommend that you or your installer mix tiles from different parts of the crate – or mix tiles from multiple crates if you have an ample tile supply.
 By mixing, you avoid color runs where you may have more of one color than another.